-- 2.1 This policy applies to the way our ASB service addresses all reported incidents of ASB whether occurring in a residential setting, a non-residential setting or matters that affect our housing management function. - 2.2 This policy also applies in situations where a party to an ASB report is a Council employee or contractor.
+- 2.1 This policy applies to the way our ASB service addresses all reported incidents of ASB whether occurring in areas where the council provides social housing, other residential settings, a non-residential setting or matters that affect our housing management function. - 2.2 This policy also applies in situations where a party to an ASB report is a council employee or contractor.
 The council believes that its employees and contractors should feel safe at work, free from ASB.
-We will take prompt, robust and proportionate action against anyone who acts in a manner causing or likely to cause ASB to these people. - 2.3 There will be occasions where the council is not the best agency to lead on managing a case of ASB.
+We will take prompt, robust and proportionate action against anyone who acts in a manner causing nuisance, annoyance, alarm or distress. - 2.3 There will be occasions where the council is not the best agency to lead on managing a case of ASB.